We Are Open For Business As Usual!

-We are pleased to announce that we will be re-opening for face to face simple treatments from Monday 29th June.
+We are pleased to announce that we have reopened for face to face simple treatments.

 As always, the team at Green Arbor are committed to providing a high standard of service in a safe environment and have always strived to surpass existing regulations and offer a safe environment for our patients and ourselves.

 This will not change and we have already made significant investments to to keep you safe and we continue to operate with protective measures in place with strict social distancing measures within the practice and PPE (protective personal equipment) for our staff.
 We have invested in air exchange units which change the air within the surgeries at least 10 times per hour to ensure that we continue to be as safe as possible.